tkob/mlmsgpack/README.md

 Known Problems
 --------------

-Our recommendation is MLton, MLKit and Poly/ML as all tests passed on them.
+Our recommendation is MLton, MLKit, Poly/ML and SML#(>=2.0.0) as all tests passed on them.
 SML/NJ and Moscow ML are fine if you don't use real values.

 #### SML/NJ